smart-edge-open/specs/doc/ran/openness_ran.md

 OPTIONS="-c <if_name> -s CLOCK_REALTIME -w"
 ```

-Replace `<if_name>` with interface name.
-Start phc2sys service.
+Replace `<if_name>` with the interface name.
+Start the phc2sys service.
 ```shell
 service phc2sys start
 ```
-Logs can be viewed at `/var/log/messages` and look like:
+Logs can be viewed at `/var/log/messages` and it looks like this:

 ```shell
 phc2sys[3656456.969]: Waiting for ptp4l...